TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "German and Original Language (German.DL) - [Click to show/hide]"

     Recognizes movies with German audio together with the original language, whereby Radarr can determine the correct languages from the release title or the language information provided by the indexer.
-The release will be renamed.
+Will rename the release.
 This CF also matches all German DL/MLs once they are downloaded, as MediaIinfo will identify all languages.

 ??? example "JSON - [Click to show/hide]"